Bhikhari Thakur: Messages and impact

 He started a social movement by his plays.
 There are stories of young girls leaving the mandap and running away instead of docilely marrying the old men their parents have taken money from.
 In Nautanwa village in Uttar Pradesh, after the play was staged there, the villagers sent back a Baraat of an old bridegroom.
 After a performance in Dhanbad, Jharkhand, some members of the audience marched to a nearby temple and took an oath that they would stop this practice.

 Filmography

 Thakur made a special appearance in a song of Bhojpuri movie Bidesiya in 1963.
 In the film, Thakur recites his own poetry.

 Critical reputation

 Bhikhari Thakur got immense appreciation for his play who used to reveal the reality of the society.
 People called him with the titles like Raibahadur and Shakespeare of Bhojpuri.
-Rahul Sankrityayan who gave him the title of Shakespeare has commented on him:

-In 1944, Bihar Government gave him the title of Rai Bahadur or Rai Sahab and was felicitated with a Copper Shield.
+Rahul Sankrityayan who gave him the title of Shakespeare has commented on him: In 1944, Bihar Government gave him the title of Rai Bahadur or Rai Sahab and was felicitated with a Copper Shield.
 Kalpana Patowary, the famous Bhojpuri folk singer from Assam, who has compiled Thakur's songs in the album named The Legacy of Bhikhari Thakur, has commented on Thakur that:

+Reception by Feudal-Casteist society

+Bhikhari Thakur, despite having a great impact among the lower class, was beaten up by several caste and classes on various occasions.